OAI/learn.openapis.org/referencing/remove.md

 ## Convert a multi-document OAD into a single document

-It is possible to convert a multi-document OAD into a single document event if not all references can be removed.
+It is possible to convert a multi-document OAD into a single document even if not all references can be removed.
 However, depending on exactly how your multi-document OAD is structured, this may be more complex than just removing references.
 Sadly, the reasons have to do with [painfully obscure and technical ambiguities](https://github.com/OAI/oascomply/blob/main/reports/processing-model-summary.md) regarding how multi-document OADs are intended to be parsed.
 The OpenAPI Initiative hopes to clarify this in future versions of the specification.

 * It is possible for a Link Object's `"operationId"` to point to an Operation Object in a Path Item Object that is never referenced; it is unclear how this case should handle it, which is one reason the OAS itself [advises against](https://spec.openapis.org/oas/v3.1.0#fixed-fields-16) using `"operationId"` in  multi-document OADs
 * Security Scheme Objects are never referenced, only named in Security Requirement Objects, and must be taken into account